Hold Torrent Pharmaceuticals; target of Rs 1720: Sharekhan

-Sharekhan recommended hold rating on Torrent Pharmaceuticals with a target price of Rs 1720 in its research report dated July 18, 2019.
+Sharekhan recommended Hold rating on Torrent Pharmaceuticals with a target price of Rs 1720 in its research report dated July 23, 2019.

 Sharekhan's research report on Torrent Pharmaceuticals